staeglis/HPOlib2/hpolib/container/README.md

 # What's this?
 This folder contains code for running HPOlib2 benchmarks as containers.

 The mechanism used is known as RPC and is implemented by Pyro4.
-For running the benchmark inside the container there exist a client class simulating the original API.
+There is a client class simulating the original API for running the benchmark inside the container.

 The client class controls the container.
 The RPC server is implemented by a server class.
-The server class orientates on the original API and runs inside the container.
+The server class follows the original API and runs inside the container.
 Both classes are using JSON and Pyro4 to communicate.

 # How can I use it?
-There are some modified examples.
-To run it you need at least ConfigSpace 0.4.7.
+There are some modified examples in the subfolder `examples`.
+It requires at least ConfigSpace 0.4.7 and Pyro4.
+On Ubuntu you can install it with
-Also you need Pyro4.
-On Ubuntu you can install it with `sudo apt install pyro4 python3-pyro4 -y`
+* `sudo apt install pyro4 python3-pyro4 -y`
+* `pip install configspace`

 You can run the example with
 `python3 example.py`